wolfgangw/backports/README.md

 ### Couple of todos

-- Package format consistency checks (Interop/SMPTE)
 - Some Assetmap options (Offsets, volume indices) are not handled
 - Marker lists are not handled
-- Check Signer.X509IssuerSerial info
+- Check Signer.X509IssuerSerial info (names tbd)
 - Sound present in SMPTE DCP reels?
 - Verbosity levels